Annual Practising Certificates

 Q: Do I have to complete the workforce planning questions?

 A: The information you provide in these questions helps to create a detailed demographic profile of the nursing workforce – covering Nurse Practitioners, Registered Nurses and Enrolled Nurses.
 This is important for planning workforce and health service delivery.
-The workforce planning questions are not compulsory, but it is greatly appreciated if you do take the time to complete these questions.

 For any other questions not covered here, please email: email@example.com